“HELPING PEOPLE RISE ABOVE WITH RESPONSIVE COUNSELLING & PSYCHOLOGICAL SERVICES”

 - Each psychologist/therapist, in addition to having a broad range of skills, has specialized training, for example in Cognitive-Behavioural Therapy (CBT), Mindfulness-Based Cognitive Behaviour Therapy (MCBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Trauma-informed Therapy, Emotionally-Focused Therapy (EFT) and Sex Therapy.

-- We have Laura, our intake worker, to take your referral and assist you with finding the psychologist/therapist who will be the best fit for you.
+- We have Kay & Tamara, our intake workers, to take your referral and assist you with finding the psychologist/therapist who will be the best fit for you.
 She is a skilled professional who will discuss what you are seeking over the phone.
 As with the psychologists/therapists, she will treat your information with the highest level of confidentiality.
 This process can help save you time in your first session so that you and your psychologist can quickly start to work together to address your concerns.

 WHAT WE OFFER